Donaim/proviral-pres1/slides.md

 - It is software for analysis of proviral DNA.
 - It is a collection of programs that output images and CSV files.
-- Is a software pipeline. <!-- What this means is that it's a series of steps basically. -->
+- It is a software pipeline. <!-- What this means is that it's a series of steps basically. -->
 - Written by Don, Charlotte, and me <!-- I want to highlight the programmers' efforts. -->

 <img v-drag="[528,142,388,388]" src="./assets/whatispipeline.webp" />